angarsky/diveintopython/learn/variables/dictionary/dictionaries-operations.md

 > Note: There is no built-in `append()` method for dictionaries, as dictionaries do not have an inherent order.
 So you can not append an element using `append()` method.

-## Deleting an Element from a Dictionary
+## Deleting an Element From a Dictionary

-To delete an element from a dictionary in Python, you can use the `del` keyword along with the dictionary key.
+To delete an item from a dictionary in Python, you can use the `del` keyword along with the dictionary key.

-Here's an example:
+Here is an example of how to remove a key from dictionary along with its value:

 ```python
 # create a dictionary